Frequently Asked Questions

 It sounds fine - why spend money to re-tune my piano?!

 This is a common comment by piano owners when the annual tuning comes due.
 No piano can keep its tune over the span of a year, let alone several months.
 There are many tons of tension on a piano's strings trying to relieve tension.
-There is a direct correlation to the amount of pitch to be raised and the time it takes to go flat again.
-More time between tunings, more pitch drop.
+As time passes, the piano will tend to go flat in general pitch.

 Regularly-tuned pianos will stay in tune longer.
 Notes that have several strings (unisons) will sound clearer longer.
 The piano service person will be able to do a better and faster job re-tuning the piano.
 Customers enjoy the sweet sound of a properly-tuned piano.

 After a year, pianos typically will loose enough pitch to require a tuning session.
 Waiting more than a year(s) for the next tune will increase the chance that the piano is too flat to be tuned with one pass over the keyboard.
 There is normally an extra charge for this "double-tune" because of the extra effort it requires.
-By the time s/he has gone over the keyboard, the pitch has sagged or become unstable again.
+It is termed a"pitch raise."

 What else causes my piano's tune to vary?